tandvu/sciencefair-table-assignment/README.md

   - GUI mode for easy file selection
   - Command-line mode for automated processing

+- **Persistent Input File Paths**: Remembers the last-used Table Slots and Projects CSV file paths.
+Use the "Use Previous Input Files" button in the GUI to quickly restore them after restarting the app.

 - **Cross-Platform**: Runs on macOS 26+, Windows, and Linux with Java 11+

 ## Requirements